-Global Medical Insurance Plans for Foreigners in the Philippines
+Global Health Insurance Plans for Foreigners and Expats in the Philippines

 There are a number of options for expatriate health insurance in the Philippines.
 Expatriates are able to have worldwide coverage, including or excluding the USA while living abroad.
 These plans provide coverage of up to $5,000,000 or more and include hospitalization and outpatient care, prescription medication, mental health, and pre-existing condition coverage.
 Benefits are available to you wherever you choose to receive care, including in the Philippines, in a neighboring country, or back in your home country.